digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.eb.2022.12.15.md

 # Perspectives

 # notes
 Discussion with Pierre-Marie about the analysis of the batch in progress.
 No analyse before 2023.
+But needs some preparations

 To prepare :
 - 20 samples of the first batch, 10 with silica and 10 with liquid nitrogen to see how it conserves.
 From the plant samples